-The submission period for Volume 15 of Delmarva Review, will be open from November 1, 2021 through March 31, 2022, for publication in November 2022.
+The submission period for the 16th edition of Delmarva Review, will be open from November 1, 2022 through March 31, 2023, for publication in November 2023.
 Editors read all submissions that follow our guidelines.
-Selection decisions will be made by May 2022.
+Selection decisions will be made by May 2023.
 We do not charge reading or submission fees.

 We typically publish the literary writing of 50 to 70 authors in a paperback edition of about 300 pages.
 The review is available for sale worldwide at major online retailers in both print and digital editions.
 The selection process is competitive based on the quality of writing.

 Please review these guidelines for submissions.

-Now in its fourteenth year, Delmarva Review is an independent literary journal dedicated to publishing outstanding new writing of fiction, poetry, and creative nonfiction.
+Now in its fifteenth year, Delmarva Review is an independent literary journal dedicated to publishing outstanding new writing of fiction, poetry, and creative nonfiction.
 Submissions from all writers are welcomed, regardless of residence.
 We publish annually, in both print and electronic editions.
 As a nonprofit, we promote activities to inspire readers and writers who pursue excellence in the literary arts.

 What to Submit

 Delmarva Review editors seek great storytelling, remarkable poetry, and creative nonfiction exhibiting skillful expression.
 Our editors appreciate the writer's ability to engage readers on more than one level.
 Specifically, we seek unsolicited, previously unpublished works as follows:

 - Poetry – We select memorable, evocative voices...poetry that reveals meaning and stimulates emotional response with each reading.